gfx-labs/ip-app/docs/docs/guides/Protocol Interaction/liquidate.md

 The function `liquidateVault(vault ID, asset address, tokens_to_liquidate)` liquidates a vault.
 The liquidator can liquidate any amount up to the maximum amount given by `tokensToLiquidate()`.
 If `tokens_to_liquidate` passed by the liquidator is greater than `tokensToLiquidate()`, the vault is liquidated up to `tokensToLiquidate()`.
 If a vault has multiple collateral assets, each asset must be liquidated in a separate call.

-More information on liquidations available [here](../../../concepts/Borrowing/LiquidationSystem).
+More information on the liquidation system is available [here](../../concepts/Borrowing/LiquidationSystem.md).

+Information on using flash loans for liquidation is available [here](../../reference/Periphery/Liquidator.md).